klassen-software-solutions/ksstest/README.md

 * isFalse: determines if a block of code returns a false value
 * isEqualTo<T>: determines if a block of code returns a specific value
 * isNotEqualTo<T>: determines if a block of code does not return a specific value
+* isCloseTo<T>: determines if a block of code returns a value within a given tolerance
+* isNotCloseTo<T>: determines if a block of code returns a value not within a given tolerance
 * throwsException<E>: determines if a block of code throws a specific exception
 * throwsSystemErrorWithCategory: determines if a block throws an std::system_error with a given category
 * throwsSystemErrorWithCode: determines if a block throws an std::system_error with a given code